Adeola-Git/My-projects/Project10.md

 ![new110](https://user-images.githubusercontent.com/115363604/224521706-80ce7e88-d4b2-41e5-835d-7401ffbb68a2.png)

-* Go back to your doamin and copy each of the *nameserver* in the *AWS* console under records and add it to the nameservers in your doamin.
-So that rouste 53 abd domain name can be connected to each other.
+* Go back to your doamin and copy each of the *Value/Route traffic to* in the *route 53 dashboard* under records and add it to the nameservers in your doamin.
+So that   route 53 and   the domain name can be connected to each other.

 ![new111](https://user-images.githubusercontent.com/115363604/224521869-49166ef4-b42a-4801-893e-481b4d713ee2.png)

 * In Route 53, you will create a record, the value will be the load balancer public IP address.
 * You will create another record and add the record name as *www*, the value will be the public IP address of the Load balancer then create.

 ![Screenshot 2023-03-11 221140](https://user-images.githubusercontent.com/115363604/224522112-58802165-6916-4844-871e-0249c198e52b.png)